Why use a boiler instead of a water heater?

 Uses for Boilers

-A water heater is a device that heats cold water to a specified temperature for domestic water use.
+A water heater is designed specifically to heat cold water to a designated temperature for household use, without providing space heating.

 Types of Water Heaters